GregVes/k8s-manifests/README.md

 ## Synapse

-Deploys a Synapse server as well as a Postgresql database in a bare-metal cluster
+Deploys a [Synapse server](https://github.com/matrix-org/synapse) and a Postgresql database in a bare-metal cluster

 Notes:
 * homeserver.yaml is encrypted (`server-sealed-secrets.yaml`) using Bitnami's `sealed-secrets` controller as it contains database credentials